xZetsubou/localtuya/documentation/docs/index.md

 !!! info "LocalTuya is a Hub "
     `LocalTuya` serves as a hub.
-After setup, whether using `cloud` or `no cloud`, you can manage your devices through the entry configuration UI in `hub configuration`,
+After setup, whether using `cloud` or `no cloud`, you can manage your devices through the entry configuration UI in `hub configuration`.
     <!-- `Each Tuya account can be add on it's own` -->